Terms and Conditions

 We accept all cash payments, card payments using all major debit and credit cards (expect Amex).
 For larger payments we can arrange for bank transfers.

-At least 24 hours notice is required for general dental appointments and 48 hours for specialist appointments for all cancellations.
 We understand that there are times when you must miss an appointment due to emergency or work, however when you do not call to cancel, you may be preventing another patient from getting treatment they really need.